MlsDmitry/better-rtti-parser/README.md

 Find full symbol name for __class_type_info, __si_class_type_info or __vmi_class_type_info by searching in IDA and replace old ones in TiClassKind in rtti_parse.py.

+#### Can't rename byte at 'xxx' because the name is already used in the program.

+**Problem**:

+It's but that will be fixed in later commits.
+Probably, will add number prefix to names as IDA does for functions.

+**Steps to resolve**

+Click on ignore for this database and continue.

 ### Current cover